Attention Residuals: Making Residual Connections Attention-Like

 • inference latency overhead is below 2%

-That is why this reads like a real systems-minded technical report to me.
+That is why this reads like a real systems-minded technical report.
 A lot of papers have new ideas and fuzzy accounting.
 This one cares about the accounting.

 5. What Matters Most in the Experiments